From Padre Alejandro's Desk

 Saint Monica's Catholic Community

-Any adult wanting to learn about grief, share the grieving journey, and heal through fellowship needed upon the death of a loved one, is invited to join the Grieving Hearts Group.
-The group will meet on specified Tuesdays from 6:30-8:00 p.m. for six sessions, starting on Tuesday, May 6, 1014.
+Although death is a given in life, that doesn’t mean we have all the tools necessary to cope with the difficult emotions of pain and sadness that come with losing someone we love.
+Please call the church office by Monday, July 6th to join the Grief Group.
+The group will meet on Tuesdays from 6:30-8:00 p.m. for six sessions, starting on Tuesday, July 7, 2015.
 Due to the progressive nature of the sessions, please be committed to attend the Group’s meetings from start to finish.
-Please call Mari Gonzalez, LPC, at 725-2265 on or before May 4, 2014 to register.
+Lead by Mari Gonzalez, LPC.

 Other Parish Events